mdrahmed/DataVis-CS-6630/README.md

 ![line-chart](HW4/figs/line-chart.png)

+Details of this project will be found inside `HW4`.

 ## Project 5
 In this project, I visualized polling data and predictions for the upcoming US senate election.
 The final solution looks like following,

 ![demo](HW5/figs/demo.gif)

-There is 7 parts in this project as described following,
+There are 7 parts in this project as described following,

 **Part I: Populating The table**